-- 420 Figure 16 illustrates the impact of changing the coupling frequency from 5 min to 1 hour (resp.
-3 hour) on ocean and atmospheric columns.
-This can be viewed as the error made when the coupling time-step is fixed to 1 hour (resp.
-3 hour) as in 3D models, since with a 5-min time-step we have shown that the SST diurnal cycle matches well the observed one.
-As expected, the impacts are larger for the 3-hour frequency than for the 1-hour frequency.
+Figure 16 illustrates the impact of changing the coupling frequency from 5 min to 1 h (3 h) on ocean and atmospheric columns.
+This can be viewed as the error made when the coupling time step is fixed to 1 h (3 h) as in 3D models, since with a 5 min time step we have shown that the SST diurnal cycle matches the observed one well.
+As expected, the impacts are larger for the 3 h frequency than for the 1 h frequency.
 In both cases, they are limited to the lower troposphere.
-The impact can be regarded as a delay of the diurnal cycle, with reduced ocean temperature between 8h LT and 15h LT and increased the rest of the day. - We could expect that the phase change of the daily cycle on the atmospheric temperature could impact the cloud cover daily cycle but it is not the case in our experiment (consistently with the weak impact seen on relative humidity).
+The impact can be regarded as a delay of the diurnal cycle, with reduced ocean temperature between 08:00 and 15:00 LT and increased the rest of the day.

+We could expect that the phase change in the daily cycle of the atmospheric temperature could impact the cloud cover daily cycle, but given the very large spread in cloud radiative forcing in between members, it has not been possible to detect a robust impact (consistent with the weak impact seen on relative humidity).

-To summarize, from the ocean point of view, the coupling as a very weak impact on the simulated SSTs.
-The rectification effect shown in Bernie et al., (2005), which is present in ocean forced mode disappears when coupling with the atmospheric model.
-From the atmospheric point of view, the effect of the coupling can be decomposed into two effects, first the coupling leads to a mean state change, the SST in coupled mode being biased as in the ocean forced experiment.
+To summarize, from the ocean point of view, the coupling has a very weak impact on the simulated SSTs.
+The rectification effect shown in Bernie et al. (2005), which is present in ocean forced mode, disappears when coupling with the atmospheric model.
+From the atmospheric point of view, the effect of the coupling can be decomposed into two effects.
+First, the coupling leads to a mean state change, with the SST in coupled mode being biased as in the ocean forced experiment.
 The mean state change is relatively similar for all coupling time steps.
-The second effect is linked to the sub-daily SST variability in itself.
-This second effect has been assessed both in atmospheric forced mode (Fig. 7) and in ocean-atmosphere coupled mode (Fig. 15).
-The effect of the SST diurnal cycle is very similar and limited to the atmospheric boundary layer below 900 hPa in both configurations on the atmospheric temperature and relative humidity, the signal being weaker in coupled mode.
+The second effect is linked to the subdaily SST variability itself.
+This second effect has been assessed in both atmospheric forced mode (Fig. 7) and ocean- atmosphere coupled mode (Fig. 15).
+The effect of the SST diurnal cycle is very similar and limited to the atmospheric boundary layer below 900 hPa in both configurations on the atmospheric temperature and relative humidity, with the signal being weaker in coupled mode.